r-forge/coin/pkg/smirnov/README.txt

  - remove C_pSmirnov2x from stats/src/ks.c (only covers the unconditional
-   case and is only marginally faster compared to psmirnov())
+   case and is only marginally faster compared to psmirnov()) OR retain C_pSmirnov2x and call it in psmirnov when exact & is.null(obs) (for testing purposes, for example)
  - add psmirnov() to stats/R/ks.R (the original APL code is contained as comment and it would be good to keep this piece of code because the original source in the diploma thesis is almost impossible to obtain).